CarlosHernandezCR/CarlosHernandezCR.github.io/index.md

 - **My Story**: How I discovered my passion for programming.
 - **Skills**: The tools and languages I have mastered.
 - **Projects**: A showcase of the projects I’ve developed throughout my journey.
+- **Contact**: My personal information and CV in order to contact me.

 Feel free to explore and get to know more about my work!